0xblockbard/aptsend/README.md

 This exponentially expands the range of distribution and adoption for Aptos and any Aptos-related projects, as they can now utilise **one-way transfers** to users simply based on their public profile without requiring any knowledge of their wallet address.

-> **Key Opportunities:** Exponentially expand the reach of Aptos and Aptos-related projects.
-Every user on every major social platform is now within reach as a direct channel through a unified interface.
-Distribution → adoption.
+Every user on every major social platform is now within reach as a direct channel through our unified system.

+**Distribution → Adoption**

 ## ✨ Key Features

 - Send to **@usernames** on Twitter, Telegram, Discord
-- Send to **email addresses** or **phone numbers**
+- Send to **email addresses**
 - Send to **EVM or Solana addresses** (extensible to any blockchain)
-- Send via public posts (tweet to anyone on Twitter) or direct messages (requires bot integration for Telegram/Discord) - coming soon
+- Send via tweets to anyone on any channel
 - Supports APT and any fungible asset on Aptos
 - **Claimable Vaults**: Recipients without Aptos wallets receive funds in temporary vaults, incentivizing them to create a wallet and claim their assets
 - 0.2% transfer fee for sustainable operations

+## ✨ Coming Soon

+- Send to phone numbers
+- Send via Telegram Group
+- Send via Discord Server

 ## 🧠 Why AptSend?